Shopify/polaris/polaris.shopify.com/content/content/actionable-language.md

 ### Links outside of a sentence

-Links that aren’t in full sentences should use the {verb + noun} pattern and not be punctuated, with the exception of question marks.
+Links that aren’t in full sentences should use the \{verb + noun\} pattern and not be punctuated, with the exception of question marks.

 <DoDont>